Winter Term Internships

 Students who elect not to participate in winter term MUST still participate in winter term registration by enrolling in the No-Credit, “Opt-Out” option.
 Students registering for this No-Credit option will not receive academic credit during winter term and will not be eligible to remain on campus.

 Thanks to generous alumni donors, CCI is able to offer two types of grants for 2023 Winter Term internships.
 To be eligible to apply for either grant, you EITHER need to have an internship related to Conflict Transformation (definition: Working with an organization that creates adaptive responses and constructive change to go beyond resolution and address root causes of human conflict to advance peace, justice, and healthy relationships and communities), AND/OR you receive financial aid from the College or from a scholarship program affiliated with Middlebury (Posse, College Match, Quest Bridge, Wily, etc).
+Typically, students who are living on-campus are not eligible for grants, but exceptions may be made.

 Eligible students may apply for either or both grants but may only receive ONE grant per Winter Term.
 To apply for these grants, you will answer questions in the Winter Term Application for Credit/Funding in Handshake.
 The grants will support travel, housing, food, and/or loss of wages from an on-campus job, etc. Funding will be awarded on a first-come, first-served basis, and only students who submit a complete Winter Term application for credit will be considered.
 Since funds are limited, please apply early and be prepared in the Application for Winter Term credit to answer questions about why you are applying for funds and to provide a detailed budget.